What is PTSD?

 In the first month

 The NHS recommends “watchful waiting” for the first month following a traumatic event.
 Our mind and body need time to process and adjust to what happened, even though that process can seem arduous.
 However, if you are feeling suicidal or thinking of harming yourself or anyone else, you must get help right away.
-You can contact your GP or present at any A&E. You can also call the Samaritans on 116 123 at any time.
-Sometimes just having someone to talk to can be a great help.
+You can contact your GP or present at any A&E. You can also call the Samaritans on 116 123.
+Sometimes just having someone to talk to can be a substantial help.

 If symptoms persist